-Try to send the letter quickly so that the event or action you're thanking your employee for is still fresh in both of your minds.
+Try to send the letter quickly so that the event or action you're thanking your employee for is still fresh in your minds.
 While you shouldn't be so hasty that the note is poorly written, make the message a priority.
-This will also show your employee that you're truly appreciative of their work and that you're excited to express your gratitude.
+This also shows that you're truly appreciative of their work and that you're excited to express your gratitude.

 Be specific when expressing your appreciation.
-If your message sounds generic, your employee may not think that your gratitude is genuine.
+If your message sounds generic, your credibility will go out the window.
 For example, instead of simply saying, "Great work today," explain what they did well and why you appreciate it.

 You may want to send a note to your whole team thanking them for their work.
-A mass email can come across as insincere, though.
-Take the time to personalize each message by addressing your employees by name and highlighting their unique contributions.
+Great intention, but make sure any message to a large number of teammates is thoughtful.
+Take the time to personalize messages by addressing your employees by name and highlighting their unique contributions.

 Take your time when writing and reviewing your message.
 Even if it's a short and casual note, you still want the message to be well written.
-A misspelled name or typo may make the message look careless, which will reduce its impact.
+A misspelled name or typo (yikes!) can make the message look careless.

 If you're not sure where to start when writing an appreciation message, try adapting one of these templates:

 Remember when you were working on [project or task]?
 Your hard work and dedication really paid off!
 The way you tackled the project was impressive, and it had such a positive impact on our team and the company. [example of impact]